- Capital- Lusaka

 Zambia’s education system has suffered a decline over the past 20 years.
 Despite the government’s reforms, there has still been a lack of investment in education.
 Yet with half of Zambia’s population under 18, education needs to be a key priority area and we are addressing this issue every day.

-African Revival Zambia currently works with 17 schools in the Kalomo District in the south of the country.
-Focusing on three key development areas, we have delivered new educational opportunities for 7,000 pupils and 150 teachers in the district so far.
+African Revival Zambia currently works with around 20 schools in the Kalomo District in the south of the country.
+Focusing on improving retention of girls in education through our Girls & Sanitation Programme, School Demonstration Farms, and infrastructure by building classrooms, teacher housing, latrines, handwashing stands, boreholes, rainwater harvesting tanks.
 We assist each school with projects designed to help improve their learning environment and quality of education, in line with their priorities.